SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 14 March, 2024
+### 📅 Friday, 15 March, 2024
 ------
 ### Events
 ------
-- **Pi Day**: March 14, often written as 3/14 in the United States, is celebrated as Pi Day because the date resembles the first three digits of the mathematical constant π (pi), which is approximately 3.14.
-It's a day often marked by:
-   - Math enthusiasts celebrating the significance of the number π.
-   - Educational events focusing on mathematics and geometry.
-   - Pi-themed activities in schools.
-   - Pie eating, as "pie" is a hom
+One notable event in the USA that can be associated with March 15th is:

+- The Ides of March: Although not a widely celebrated event in the United States, the Ides of March is best known as the date on which Julius Caesar was assassinated in 44 BC.
+It has become a symbolic date for caution and awareness due to its historical significance, and it is sometimes mentioned in American cultural or political contexts on March 15th.

+It should be noted that specific events can vary
 ### Positive Qoute
 ------
-"Every sunrise 🌅 is a new page in the book of life.
-Fill it with beautiful moments 🌼, kind acts 💖, and endless possibilities 💫!"
+"Believe in the magic of new beginnings and let your spirit soar! 🌟✨🚀"